zitadel/zitadel/docs/docs/apis/observability/health.md

 title: Ready / Healthy
 ---

-ZITADEL exposes a `Ready`- and `Health` endpoint to allow external systems like load balancers, orchestration systems, uptime probes and others to check the status.
+ZITADEL exposes a `Ready`- and `Healthy` endpoint to allow external systems like load balancers, orchestration systems, uptime probes and others to check the status.

 ## Ready